Liugaga-vvv/scenarios/python/challenge-python-multiprocessing/step3.md

 # Inter-Process Communication

 In this programming challenge, you will be using Python multiprocessing to create a shared queue between processes.

+Your solution should include:

 Your program should use the `multiprocessing.Queue()` function to create a shared queue and the `multiprocessing.Process()` class to run two processes that each call the `producer()` and `consumer()` functions.

 ## Examples